 Blended classes open up the weekly high school schedule to allow students to explore and develop new areas of academic interest and collaborate with peers as part of their whole academic experience.
 This is a core aspect of our ScholarShift vision.

-• Students have time to delve into established interests and explore new areas of interest through the ScholarShift parallel curriculum of modules.
+- Students have time to delve into established interests and explore new areas of interest through the ScholarShift parallel curriculum of modules.

-• In our ScholarShift model, students use work days to hold an internship opportunity in Faribault or other cities; participate in extended community service commitments; focus on independent research projects, including scientific research; or work in the weCreate Center, developing innovative products, solving complex problems collaboratively, or exploring and developing their skills in a variety of multi-media studios.
+- In our ScholarShift model, juniors and seniors can use work days to hold an internship opportunity in Faribault or other cities; participate in extended community service commitments; focus on independent research projects, including scientific research; or work in the weCreate Center, developing innovative products, solving complex problems collaboratively, or exploring and developing their skills in a variety of multi-media studios.

 We are entering our 8th year teaching in the blended model at Shattuck-St. Mary’s School.
 Our team has presented our model at conferences around the country, and we were awarded an E.E.
 Ford grant for our initial pilot.
 We are excited to watch our school grow as the world around us changes.
 Our upper school students need rigorous college preparation that includes the instruction of our teachers, increased practice with the independence and initiative required of them in college, and opportunities to develop the skills that will best prepare them for success beyond the Arch.